Blue-Rocket/BRScroller/README.md

   similar way to the iOS built-in Photos app.
 Smaller _preview_ images are shown while scrolling between photos.
 When you pinch to zoom any particular photo, the full-resolution version of that is shown.

+* **PdfViewController**

+  A demo that showcases the `BRCachedPreviewPdfPageZoomView` to present pages from a PDF file.
+The `BRScrollerView` is used to swipe between all pages of the PDF, with each page presented in its own zoom-able scroll view.
+Smaller _preview_ images are shown quickly while the PDF content is drawn using a `CATiledLayer`, which makes the PDF content remain sharp while zooming.

 * **DemoTiledViewController**